giantswarm/docs/src/content/general/support/index.md

 ## Operational support

-The Giant Swarm platform comes with a monitoring and alerting system that helps our operations team maintain our SLAs across all customer clusters.
-This is an additional aspect of the role of Ops Duty engineer.
-When on call, this person watches over all alerts coming in from all environments where our customers run workloads.
-An Ops Duty engineer is available 24/7.
+The Giant Swarm platform comes with a monitoring and alerting system that helps our operations team maintain our SLAs across all customer clusters and managed applications.
+This is an additional aspect of the role of our Ops Duty engineers.
+When on call, these engineers watch over all alerts coming in from all environments where our customers run workloads.
+The Ops Duty engineers are available 24/7.
 Thus, ensuring that issues are handled promptly, even on nights and weekends.

 The monitoring stack observes the underlying infrastructure of the platform.
 This includes the networking layer, DNS resolution, Kubernetes core components, cloud providers and any other targets we need to monitor to give us a complete view of the health of the system.